 Recent works \cite{ojha2021few-shot-gan,zhao2022closer} propose to build a one-to-one correspondence between the source and target domains, leading to greater diversity.
-A cross-domain consistency loss for the generator is introduced in Cross-domain Correspondence (CDC) \cite{ojha2021few-shot-gan} to preserve pairwise distance information learned from the source domain during adaptation.
-Moreover, CDC adds patch-level discrimination to further relieve overfitting.
+A cross-domain consistency loss for the generator is introduced in Cross-domain Correspondence (CDC) \cite{ojha2021few-shot-gan} to preserve pairwise distance information learned from source domains during adaptation.
+Moreover, CDC adds patch-level discrimination to relieve overfitting.
 The patch-level discrimination judges realism based on intermediate features of the discriminator, where the receptive field of each member corresponds to a patch in the input image.
-Nevertheless, their approach still fails to preserve the diversity of some characteristics, like hairstyles and facial expressions of humans.
+Nevertheless, CDC still fails to preserve the diversity of some detailed characteristics, like detailed hairstyles and facial expressions of humans.

 In this work, we focus on regulating the discriminator, which easily overfits and guides the generator to replicate training samples in few-shot image generation tasks.
-As shown in Fig. \ref{begin2}, our approach guides adapted GANs to learn from the target domain with limited data and allows them to preserve more diverse information learned from the source domain, improving generation quality and diversity.
-Our approach uses masked discrimination during adaptation to target domains with a few real samples (e.g., 10 images).
-We apply random masks to features extracted by the target discriminator $D_{t}$, which is trained to judge reliability with partially masked features.
-As a result, the target generator $G_{t}$ is guided to generate diverse images sharing partially common features with real samples, leading to greater diversity.
-Besides, we employ the cross-domain consistency loss, which is originally designed for generators, for the target discriminator $D_{t}$.
-The discriminator cross-domain consistency loss helps keep relative distances between samples in $D_{t}$'s feature space to preserve information learned from the source domain for higher quality.
+As shown in Fig. \ref{begin2}, our approach guides adapted GANs to learn from target domains with limited data and allows them to preserve diverse information learned from source domains, improving generation quality and diversity.
+We propose masked discrimination to further relieve overfitting and achieve more diverse results.
+We apply random masks to features extracted by the target discriminator, forcing it to judge realism with partially masked features.
+As a result, the target generator is guided to generate diverse images sharing partially common features with real samples, leading to greater diversity.
+Besides, we employ the cross-domain consistency loss for the discriminator to achieve higher generation quality by strengthening global image discrimination and preserving information learned from source domains.
+The discriminator cross-domain consistency loss encourages the target discriminator to extract diverse features from input images and keep relative distances between generated samples in its feature space similar to the source discriminator.